dotlink-ops/nextjs/SETUP.md

 1. Go to https://platform.openai.com/api-keys
 2. Click "Create new secret key"
-3. Give it a name: "Avidelta"
+3. Give it a name: "nexus-core"
 4. Copy the key and paste it into `.env.local`

 ⚠️ **Note:** You'll need billing set up on your OpenAI account.
 Check https://platform.openai.com/account/billing